narwhalacademy/zebra-crossing/README.md

   - ✅ Supports audio & video group calls
   - Turn on disappearing messages:
     - In the chat, tap the group name at the top of the screen and then selecting `Disappearing Messages`.
+  - If you set up the group, review the `Permissions` setting to decide whether you want `All Members` or `Only Admins` to be able to add new members.
 - **[Wire](https://app.wire.com/auth/#/)**:
   - ✅ End-to-end encrypted group chats.
   - ✅ Only shows your username to other people in the chat.